richardschoen/iforgit/knowledge/ssh_user_setup_ibmi.md

 F22=Display entire field           F23=More options
 ```
 **id_ed25519** is the private key file. (don't give this to anyone)
 **id_ed25519.pub** is the public key file.
 (This file can be downloaded and uploaded/used on GitHub or other remote Git repos such as Azure Devops, GitLab, Bitbucket, etc for authentication.
 The public key gets associated to the git user in Github or the remote repository)
+**authorized_keys** is an IFS copy of the public key in the user home directory.
+This allows them to connect to the IBM i using their private key instead of needing to enter a password if they are using an SSH terminal client such as putty or the ssh command in Windows, Linux or MacOS.
+**Note:** This is not needed for hooking up to remote git repositories but it's good when you want secure access to the IBM i via an SSH terminal